EduardSchwarzkopf/personal-blog/_posts/how_to_setup_nodejs_with_plesk.md

 ## GitHub

 Now you want to set up a webhook on GitHub to publish pushes to the `main` branch directly.
-You can find the link under Domain → Git → Repository Settings → Webhook URL.
+You can find the link under

+1. Domain
+2. Git
+3. Repository Settings
+4. Webhook URL.

-Now go to your repository on GitHub.
-There is under the settings → Webhooks tab.
-Click the button.
-Paste here the copied link under `Payload URL`.
+Now go to your repository on GitHub. `Settings` Tab >> `Webhooks`.
+Add the button `Add Webhook`.
+Paste the copied link under `Payload URL`.
 Content-Type is `application/json`.
-The rest can stay as it is.
+Leave the rest as it is.

 ## Conlcusion